patrickfrey/mewa/doc/faq.md

 ### How to implement class inheritance?

-You define the inherited class as member and define a reduction from the inheriting class to the inherited class with the loading of this member as constructor.
+An inherited class is declared as a member.
+A reduction from the inheriting class to this member makes the class appearing as an instance of the inherited class.

 ##### Note
-With multiple class inheritance and virtual methods in contrast to pure interface inheritance where all methods are implemented by the same class, there are some issues around the base pointer of the class.
-The first implementation decides what is the base pointer passed to the method.
-Every implementation of an inheriting class has then to calculate its base pointer from the base pointer passed.
+For implementing polymorphism see [How to implement object oriented polymorphism?](#virtualMethodTables).

 <a name="virtualMethodTables"/>

 ### How to implement object oriented polymorphism?

 In the example _language1_ I implemented interface inheritance only.
-You have to implement a VMT ([Virtual Method Table](https://en.wikipedia.org/wiki/Virtual_method_table)) and implement the method call as _VMT_ call.
-For this it is appropriate to parse all methods and put them into lists before processing them and creating the code.
-Depending on the members of the method lists yout can them decide wheter a _VMT_ has to be created at all.
+For class inheritance with overriding virtual method declarations possible, a _VMT_ ([Virtual Method Table](https://en.wikipedia.org/wiki/Virtual_method_table)) has to be implemented.
+A virtual method call is a call via the _VMT_.

-Implementing polymorphism with virtual methods and class inheritance is difficult.
+Polymorphism with virtual methods has some issues around the base pointer of the class.
 The problems start with multiple inheritance.
-The ```self``` pointer to be passed to the implementation of a virtual method has to be the one of the first class defining the method as virtual and thus defining the VMT where the method is declared in.
+The ```self``` pointer to be passed to the implementation of a virtual method has to be the one of the first class defining the method as virtual.
 When encountering inheritance of two base classes, then the 3 base pointers can't be aligned.
 Therefore each method implementation has to calculate its ```self``` pointer from the base pointer passed, that is by contract the base pointer of the first class implementing a method.
-This is not the only problem.
-I will consider to think about implementing class polymorphism besides interface polymorphism implemented in the example _language1_, if someone succeeds to explain me why it is useful.

 <a name="orderOfDefinition"/>

 ### How to implement access of types declared later in the source?
-In C++ you can reference types declared later in the source.
+In C++ types ca be referenced even if they are declared later in the source.
 ```
 class A {
 	B b;